preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/drawing-tab/index.rst

 .. image:: pm-drawing-shape-settings.png

 Exactly what is available here depends on settings for the Process Type, so this is just an example.
-For more information see: :doc:`Process Type </admin-settings/tenant-settings/process-management/process-types/index>`
+For more information see: :doc:`Process Types </admin-settings/tenant-settings/process-management/process-types/index>`

 + **All Shapes**: If the list of shapes is very long, you can use this field to search for a shape.